 |Took a pic with some Aeta kids.
 Mahiyain sila hehe.|

 The trek was easier because it’s not the typical steep trail that I’ve experienced from other mountains and besides we were wearing sandals.
 Some of the tourists wore shoes and they have to take them off so as not to get wet.
-Medium-sized boulders of rocks were scattered around, making the trek a bit harder but local guides are there to assist.
+Medium-sized boulders of rocks were scattered around, making the trek a bit harder but local guides were there to assist.
 I love the part where we had to cross some small rivers.
 The cold water was exciting!

 After almost two hours of walking and heavy sweating, we finally reached the top where we can view the crater down below.
 There was a man made stairs which you have to walk down to see the lake up close.
 Seeing the bluish water of the crater lake instantly gave me a rewarding feeling after almost two hours of exhausting trek.
 Just staring at the lake can make you realize how deep it is and obviously one of the reasons why swimming is prohibited.